pierwill/OpenChicago/guide/punctuation.rst

      "Therefore I say unto you . . . ."; "He was therefore unable to be present"; "It is nevertheless true"; "He is recovering very slowly indeed"; "He was perhaps thinking of the future"; "He was a scholar and a sportsman too."

 #.
-A comma is preferably omitted before "rather" in such an expression as

-     "The time-value is to be measured in this way rather than by the time-equivalent of the strata."

-#.
 If among several adjectives preceding a noun the last bears a more direct relation to the noun than the others, it should not be preceded by a comma:

      "the admirable political institutions of the country"; "a hand- some, wealthy young man."

 #.
-Participial clauses, especially such as contain an explanation of the main clause, should usually be set off by a comma :
+Participial clauses, especially such as contain an explanation of the main clause, should usually be set off by a comma:

      "Being asleep, he did not hear him"; "Exhausted by a day's hard work, he slept like a stone."